wp-plugins/facebook-pagelike-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This widget adds a Simple Facebook page Like Widget into your WordPress website sidebar.
+This widget adds a Simple Facebook page Like Widget into your WordPress website Sidebar or Footer area.
 Also enabled short code for POST and PAGE.

 == Description ==